GIA 4 Cs Guide To Diamonds

 As the majority of inclusions cannot be seen by the naked eye, they are located by a jeweller under a 10 power magnification and then graded according to their clarity.
 The grading and levels are described on the Clarity Chart.
 An excellent grading guide when choosing diamonds.

-White colored, or colourless, diamonds are categorised into the following: Colourless, Nearly colourless, Faintly tinted (usually yellow), Lightly tinted (usually yellow) and Tinted (usually yellow but may progress to brownish).
+White coloured, or colourless, diamonds are categorised into the following: Colourless, Nearly colourless, Faintly tinted (usually yellow), Lightly tinted (usually yellow) and Tinted (usually yellow but may progress to brownish).

 The scale and grading for colourless diamonds goes from ‘D’ (colourless) to ‘Z’ (dark yellow).
 The less colour, the more expensive.